Believe it or not, Las Vegas can be a fun destination to take the kids.

 Did you know that some hotels in Sin City don’t even have casinos any more?
 You’ll also find incredible family pool complexes complete with wave pools and lazy rivers.

 Then we get to the world-class shows like Blue Man Group, Jabberwockies, magic acts and the six resident Cirque du Soleil shows including Michael Jackson and their newest offering, Mad Apple.
 Check out discount tickets for Las Vegas shows here.

 You will also find other fun things in my list of the coolest things to do in Vegas like eating at a Michelin star restaurant, driving around a track in a race car, skydiving or zip lining, or even a day trip outside of Las Vegas.

 I also have a great post on Shopping in Vegas baby!
-This covers 10 places to shop in Las Vegas including malls inside the hotels and outlet shopping.
+This covers 10 places to shop in Las Vegas including malls inside the hotels and where to find outlet shopping.

 Believe me, Las Vegas for kids is not an oxymoron!

 *This post contains affiliate links.
 If you make a purchase, I will make a small commission at no extra cost to you.
 Thank you for your support.

 I’d never tried Escape Rooms before, but when I was last in Las Vegas we headed to The Escape Game at the top of the spiral escalator at the Forum Shops in Caesar’s Palace.
 They have six games to choose from.
 We chose Gold Rush, hubby and I.